jonaeth/ConcordiaNetwork/README.md

 All files in Concordia are described below.
 The Experiments folder is set up the following way:

 Each experiment has its own folder, e.g. `CollectiveActivity`.
-Inside, Concordia expects a `data` folder, with the data being split between the data for the `student` and the `teacher` and inside between training and testing data respectively.
+Inside, Concordia expects a `data` folder, and a `teacher` folder.

 Inside the `teacher` folder, in addition, you will find a `model` folder, which contains a `model.psl` file containing the rules, and if trained ahead of time their respective weights, and a `predicates.psl` describing all predicates and their arguments in the model, i.e.

 ```
 /data
-  /student
-	/test
-	/train
 /teacher
   /model
     .model.psl
     .predicates.psl
-	/test
   /train
 ```

 Finally, there is a `NeuralNetworkModels` folder containing all the neural models that you might want to use for the student.